TOWERING defender Arran Pugh is used to scaling the heights.

 “I can play either side at full-back but centre-half is where I want to be.
 However, the boys are doing well at the moment so it’s up to me to try and force my way in.”

-On the subject of his role with the Grecians, Pugh added: “I’m the lead foundation coach there, so I already knew Jamie Reid and Jake Gosling as I worked with them when they were younger and I see them every day.
+On the subject of his role with the Grecians, Pugh added: “I’m the lead foundation coach there, so I already knew Jamie Reid and Jake Gosling as I worked with them when they were younger and I see

 “Being involved with a professional club you pick things up on the coaching side and it can only help you when it comes to playing.”